 As you know, Aquitaine is a land of flavors: from Saint-Émilion to duck breast to foie-gras, the region boasts an almost complete menu of specialties.
 Got room for one more?
-That’s just as well, because the pride of Gironde is a pastry: the famous canelés!
+Well, the pride of Gironde is a pastry: the famous canelés!
+Focus on this coveted delicacy and where to find the best in Bordeaux.

 A cylindrical caramelized shell, a soft heart flavored with rum and vanilla, a copper mold?
-We’ll give it to you straight, it’s the canelé!
-Bordeaux Secret has put together a top 5 list of where to find this coveted delicacy!
+It’s the canelé!

 1. La Toque Cuivrée, the benchmark for canelé

 La Toque Cuivrée’s name immediately sets the tone: the brand is synonymous with savoir-faire and tradition (according to the copper mold in which the delicious delicacy is fashioned).
 The strong point of this address is without doubt its price!
 In fact, Toque Cuivrée offers three versions: a bite at €0.40, a lunch at €0.50, and a large one at €0.70 (only!).
 It’s not the size that counts… all the more so as each of them has a crunchy shell and a pronounced vanilla taste that’s particularly regressive!
-BREAKING NEWS: it’s now possible to have your cannelés delivered within 24 hours!
+A little extra convenience: their cannelés can be delivered within 24 hours!
 Why deprive yourself?

 📍 41 place Gambetta (and all over Bordeaux)